Moonrat

-The moonrat (Echinosorex gymnura) is a southeast Asian species of mammal in the family Erinaceidae (the hedgehogs and gymnures).
-It is the only species in the genus Echinosorex.
-The moonrat is a fairly small, primarily carnivorous animal which, despite its name, is not closely related to rats or other rodents.
+The moonrat (Echinosorex gymnura) is a fairly small and primarily carnivorous mammal native to Southeast Asia.
+It is the only species in the genus Echinosorex within the family Erinaceidae, which includes hedgehogs and gymnures.
+Despite its name, the moonrat is not closely related to rats or other rodents.
 The scientific name is sometimes given as Echinosorex gymnurus, but this is incorrect.